pletfix/docs/README.md

 ##Contributing

+The documents have the following structure:

+branch
+└── version
+    └── language
+        └── markdown files

+If you are interested in contributing a translation, please check the [issues list](https://github.com/pletfix/docs/issues) first.
+If someone is already working on it, we can collaborate on existing work.

+If there is no relevant translation in progress, please create an issue so others know you have started the work on that particular language.

+You can then fork the repository and add the [two-letter language code (ISO 639-1)](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and the translated contents.

+If you have any questions feel free to ask the [Pletfix community](http://pletfix.com/community).

 ##Introduction for Markdown Syntax

-[Full documentation of the Markdown syntax — Daring Fireball (John Gruber)](https://daringfireball.net/projects/markdown/) [Markdown Extra syntax — Michel Fortin](https://michelf.ca/projects/php-markdown/extra/)
+[Full documentation of the Markdown syntax — Daring Fireball (John Gruber)](https://daringfireball.net/projects/markdown/)

+[Markdown Extra syntax — Michel Fortin](https://michelf.ca/projects/php-markdown/extra/)

 ###Examples